dokku/dokku/docs/deployment/user-management.md

 ssh-keys:remove <name>                         # Remove SSH public key by name
 ```

-When pushing to Dokku, ssh key based authorization is the preferred authentication method, for ease of use and increased security.
+When pushing to Dokku, SSH key-based authorization is the preferred authentication method, for ease of use and increased security.

 Users in Dokku are managed via the `~/dokku/.ssh/authorized_keys` file.
-It is **highly** recommended that you follow the steps below to manage users on a Dokku server.
+It is *highly* recommended that you follow the steps below to manage users on a Dokku server.

 > Users of older versions of Dokku may use the `sshcommand` binary to manage keys instead of the `ssh-keys` plugin.
 Please refer to the Dokku documentation for your version for more details.

 ## Usage

-### Listing SSH Keys
+### Listing SSH keys

-You can use the `ssh-keys:list` command to show all configured ssh keys.
+You can use the `ssh-keys:list` command to show all configured SSH keys.
 Any key added via the `dokku-installer` will be associated with the `admin` key name.

 ```shell
 dokku ssh-keys:list